 From Hartford: I-84 West to Exit 33 (Route 72) stay right and get off at 1st exit, turn right at end of ramp.
 Park in Big Y Supermarket lot.

-Walk left out of Big Y about 1/2 mile.
-Look for a blue Metacomet Trail sign on the left side of the road.
+Walk left (east) out of the Big Y parking lot on New Britain Ave. about 1/2 mile.
+Look for a blue Metacomet Trail sign on the left side of the road just past CT Self-Stor.
 Head up the trail about 100 yards.
 The crag will be on your right.

 Seven Falls State Park, south of Middletown.
 Route 9 south, Exit 10, Aircraft Road.
 At end of ramp, turn right onto Saybrook Road.
 In less than a mile, you drive under power lines.
 Parking area is on the left after that.